Kingxukai/linux/tools/bpf/bpftool/Documentation/bpftool.rst

 *bpftool* allows for inspection and simple modification of BPF objects on the system.

-Note that format of the output of all tools is not guaranteed to be stable and should not be depended upon.
+Note that format of the woke output of all tools is not guaranteed to be stable and should not be depended upon.

 OPTIONS